Gauravi-Pattiwar/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-this was built to understand working javascript class list feature.<br> And how to access every element.
+This was built to understand working javascript class list feature.<br> And how to access every element.